davidlazarte/sentry-social/docs/introduction/index.md

 In version 2, we've added a focus on ease-of-use as well as the ability to authenticate with more and more services.

+> **Note:** To download you need to have valid a Cartalyst.com subscription.
+Click [here](https://www.cartalyst.com/pricing) to obtain your subscription.

 -----------

 ### Features